quaric/zadark/README.md

 ## License

-The source code is freely available for use, modification and distribution under the permissions, limitations and conditions listed in the [Mozilla Public License 2.0](./LICENSE).
+ZaDark's source code is freely available for use, modification and distribution under the permissions, limitations and conditions listed in the [Mozilla Public License 2.0](./LICENSE).

 ## Contact